 The provincial government is faltering in its efforts to find permanent homes for the children and youth in its care – particularly for Indigenous children and youth – shows a report released today by the Representative for Children and Youth.

 Today, as we mark National Child Day and the beginning of Child Rights Education Week (Nov.
 20-26), we encourage federal, provincial and municipal governments, and all Canadians, to remember the fundamental rights of children and youth.

 The purpose of the Representative for Children and Youth’s reviews and investigations of child deaths and critical injuries is to identify and thoughtfully analyze issues, particularly in service delivery.
 The intent is to help prevent similar deaths or injuries in the future and to inform improvements to services.

-This report provides an overview of the Office's work on behalf of the vulnerable children and youth of B.C.over the past year and a plan reflecting on future goals and objectives.
-It describes the activities of the Office during 2015/16 and outlines our planned strategic initiatives for 2016/17 and 2017/18.
+This report provides an overview of the work of the Office on behalf of the vulnerable children and youth of B.C.over the past year and a plan outlining goals and objectives for the 2017/18 and 2018/19 fiscal years.
+Complete financial statements are also included.